shermp/UNCaGED/README.md

 # UNCaGED - Universal Networked Calibre Go Ereader Device
 A library to connect to Calibre over a network, using Calibre's "Smart Devices" API

+NOTE: UNCaGED is currently ALPHA software.
+It is not ready for everyday usage just yet.

 ## Usage
 UNCaGED is not designed to be run standalone.
 Rather, it should be integrated with a device specific program to provide a complete "wireless device" solution to connect with Calibre.